The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Weight management tips:

-- Break larger treats into smaller pieces
+- Break larger treats into tiny pieces (they think they're getting more)

 Recognize Potentially Harmful Ingredients